DrBiznes/WynnVista/README.md

 ![WynnVistaicon](https://github.com/user-attachments/assets/c24c317a-d54f-41b8-9932-9d56e3fc5469)

+The Fog is coming.
 WynnVista is a Minecraft mod designed to enhance the gameplay experience on the Wynncraft server by automatically adjusting the render distance of the Distant Horizons mod.
 Made for my modpack [World of Wynncraft](https://github.com/bob10234/World-of-Wynncraft)

 ## What's Up